BlackPool Bossfight #3: Gods Unchained

 Conclusion

-Incredible art, working mechanics, play-to-own tokenomics ( you can earn a little bit, but no magic money), ImmutableX marketplace & proactive community (from casual to pro-players).
-Maybe it is not a big renewal of the TGC genre regarding the mechanics and the gameplay in general, but we definitely enjoyed playing it.
+Incredible art, working mechanics, play-to-own tokenomics ( you can earn a little bit, but no magic money), ImmutableX marketplace, and proactive community (from casual to pro players).
+Maybe it is not a big renewal of the TGC genre regarding the mechanics and gameplay in general, but we definitely enjoyed playing it.

 • Gameplay: ??/10 (can we really grade TCG gameplay?)